LeannaCodes/about-me/README.md

 - consider using a loop for this.
 - keep track of total number of correct answers out of the 7 questions asked.
 - continue to use console.log at all times.
+- Leanna and Munyaradzi made changes to the app.js text file.
+We seperated the guessingGame fn so that each question in the guessingGame fn has it's own fn.
+- Munyaradzi drove while Leanna navigated.

 User story: